andytudhope/thebluebook/source/tangled-bank/index.md

 Drifted away … O, but Everyone
 Was a bird; and the song was wordless; the singing will never be done.” — Siegfried Sassoon

+“This is the simple poem I have made.
+Tell me you understand.
+But when you do
+Don’t ask me in return if I have said
+All that I meant, or whether it is true.” — Anthony Thwaite

 “A single speck of dust that danced with Love will conquer this world and the next” — Rumi